| Overview In May 2004, the Best Start Resource

 in place that address alcohol use in populations that are

-at risk due to poverty, violence, addictions etc.
+at risk due to poverty, violence, addictions etc. The campaign material and strategies

 were developed with input from: